aziz-nasri/prod-ready-fleet/NETWORK.md

 **Alternatives:**

-- one flat subnet for every internal server, was rejected for two reasons: No natural boundary for firewall rules. every rule has to be written per-host, and every new server means a new rule on every other server it needs to reach.
+- one flat subnet for every internal server, was rejected: No natural boundary for firewall rules. every rule has to be written per-host, and every new server means a new rule on every other server it needs to reach.
 This doesn't scale and is easy to get wrong or forget.

 - a single subnet per physical server rather than per role (e.g. 10.0.20.0/30 per box). it optimizes for address while making the same scaling problem worse: adding a new role or a new tier would require re-carving the address space rather than simply drawing from an already-reserved block.